You are here

 IV.
 Collection Arrangement

-The documents collection has a long history of intensive cataloging.
-Thus, the paper depository collection is well integrated into the regular collection, in LC call number order.
+The government documents collection has been intensively cataloged, and the paper depository collection is well integrated into the regular Law Library collection, in LC call number order.
 There is a small collection of paper documents shelved on the first floor of the Law Library and arranged according to Superintendent of Documents Classification (SuDocs) numbers.
-This collection is being gradually reduced, as the U.S. Government Printing Office publishes more documents in electronic format and as we continue to catalog and integrate more documents into the regular collection.
+This collection is being gradually reduced, as the U.S. Government Printing Office publishes more documents in electronic format and online, and as we continue to catalog and integrate more documents into the regular collection.

-While many government documents continue to be produced in either paper or microfiche versions, the U.S. Government Printing Office is pursuing a policy of distributing more and more publications only in online electronic format.
-Government electronic publications are given permanent URLs (PURLs) intended to keep them accessible over time.
+While many government documents continue to be produced in either paper or microfiche versions, the U.S. Government Printing Office is pursuing a policy of distributing more and more publications only online.
+Government online publications are given permanent URLs (PURLs) intended to keep them accessible over time.
 A primary goal of the depository library community is to ensure permanent public access to important government publications by notifying the Superintendent of Documents of lost links and by preserving electronic publications over time.
-At Pace, we make every effort to keep URLs and PURLs of government documents updated in the library catalog and work with depository libraries nationwide on permanent preservation issues.
+At Pace, we make every effort to keep links to online government documents current in the library catalog and work with depository libraries nationwide on permanent preservation issues.

 Until 1997, the depository microforms were not cataloged at Pace.
 By 2003, however, all depository microform serials and selected monographs were added to the Library catalog.
-Cataloged depository microfiche retain their SuDocs classification numbers, and can be cross-referenced to the Shelves database that lists all government documents selected by Pace by title, SuDocs number, date of receipt, and location.
+Cataloged depository microfiche retain their SuDocs classification numbers, and can be cross-referenced to Pace Law Library’s Shelves database that lists all government documents selected by Pace by item number, SuDocs number, title, date of receipt, and location in the library.
 Because the depository microfiche collection was not date-stamped from 1992-1996, in accordance with Federal Depository Library Program's 5-year retention rules, all unstamped depository fiche were retained in the collection through 2001, then selectively weeded.

-Depository CD-ROMs make up the bulk of the Law Library's CD-ROM collection.
+Depository CD-ROMs make up a large proportion of the Law Library's CD-ROM collection.
 The CDs we intend to retain are cataloged and classified in LC call number order.
 Those we intend to discard are kept in SuDocs order for a mandatory period of five years.

 There are no selective housing agreements in place at this time.